 The Factors Influencing Cap Rate Compression

 Cap rate compression largely represents market recovery.
 Three factors that have historically influenced cap rate compression are location, sector shift, and economic environment.

-Cap rates have generally compressed since the recession in 2012, due in part to decreased treasury yields, courtesy of the Federal Reserve.
-A low interest rate environment and high levels of liquidity help drive strong pricing in the coveted real estate sectors to near or above pre-pandemic levels in many locations, especially those with business-friendly policies.
+Cap rates have generally compressed since the recession in 2012 due in part to decreased treasury yields, courtesy of the Federal Reserve.
+A low-interest rate environment and high levels of liquidity help drive strong pricing in the coveted real estate sectors to near or above pre-pandemic levels in many locations, especially those with business-friendly policies.
 For example, the Southeast has experienced one of the most dramatic cap rate compressions since the Great Recession.

 The dynamic debt market of today has further complicated the scope with which investors have to view each individual asset.
 Investors will inevitably look to maintain their spread between their cost of capital and the yield of prospective investments.
 As the cost of capital continues to rise with the Fed’s increasing of interest rates, market cap rates across all asset classes can be expected to rise accordingly.
-While market cap rates across each asset class will have to rise to accommodate the growing cost of capital, investors can expect cap rate movement to vary across property types through 2022.
+While market cap rates across each asset class will have to rise to accommodate the growing cost of capital, investors can expect cap rate movement to vary across property types through 2023.

 Cap rate compression is especially prevalent for grocery-anchored centers, which generally fared better within the retail sector in 2022 and 2021 than in 2020.
 However, the cap rates paid for grocery-anchored retail centers are heavily influenced by the property’s market and the specific grocery store that anchors the center.
 Multi-tenant retail assets allow an owner more discretion in increasing cash flow through ownership, but this sector will also see an increase in market cap rates as investors look to maintain their spreads between available asset yields and their financing options.